Shocker (wrestler): Consejo Mundial de Lucha Libre (1994–2005)

-Shocker began working for CMLL in 1994, and by 1995, he slowly began receiving a push from the promoters when he won the Gran Alterntiva tournament along with his partner, Silver King, in 1995.
-He capped off the year by defeating veteran Kahoz for his mask in a Lucha de Apuestas, or bet match on December 15.
-The push continued when he won the NWA World Light Heavyweight Championship, defeating Black Warrior for the championship in 1997.

-In 1998, he began teaming regularly with Mr. Niebla, and together they won the CMLL World Tag Team Championship.
+Shocker began working for CMLL in 1994 and slowly received a push from the promoters, who paired him with Silver King for the 1995 Gran Alternativa ("Great Alternative") tournament, which they won.
+He capped off the year by defeating veteran Kahoz for his mask in a Lucha de Apuestas ("bet match") on December 15.
+The push continued in 1997, as he defeated Black Warrior on May 4 to capture the NWA World Light Heavyweight Championship.
+On January 23, 1998, Shocker and Mr. Niebla defeated Emilio Charles Jr. and Dr. Wagner Jr. to win the CMLL World Tag Team Championship.
 The two later had the championship taken away from them when Mr. Niebla suffered a severe injury.
-In 1999, Shocker's career was further elevated when he turned heel and began storyline feud with Mr. Niebla.
-The feud culminated in a match at the CMLL 66th Anniversary Show, where Shocker and Mr. Niebla were paired up for a Parejas Suicidas ("Suicide Pairs") match against another pair of feuding partners, Atlantis and Villano III.
+The following year, Shocker's career was further elevated when he turned heel and began a storyline feud with Mr. Niebla.
+The feud culminated in a match at the CMLL 66th Anniversary Show on September 24, 1999, where Shocker and Mr. Niebla were paired up for a Parejas Suicidas ("Suicide Pairs") match against another pair of feuding partners, Atlantis and Villano III.
 The rules were that the losing team had to face each other immediately after losing the match in a mask vs. mask match.
-Shocker and Niebla lost the match and Shocker lost the subsequent Lucha de Apuesta match, losing his mask as a result.
+Shocker and Niebla lost the match, and Shocker lost the subsequent Lucha de Apuesta match, losing his mask as a result.

-After losing his mask, Shocker was pushed even more, capitalizing on his good looks.
-He took the nickname "1000% Guapo", or "1000% Handsome".
-He joined up Bestia Salvaje and Scorpio Jr. to form Los Guapos ("The Hansome Ones") in 2000.
+After losing his mask, Shocker was pushed even more, capitalizing on his good looks and being nicknamed "1000% Guapo" or "1000% Handsome".
+He paired with Bestia Salvaje and Scorpio Jr. to form Los Guapos ("The Handsome Ones") in 2000.
 Shocker later had a falling out with his tag team partners, and he had a heel vs. heel feud along with partners like Los Capos (Cien Caras, Universo 2000 and Máscara Año 2000) and El Satánico.
-In 2003, he started a new version of Los Guapos with frequent tag team partner Máscara Mágica and El Terrible and feuded with the original Guapos members Bestia Salvaje, Scorpio Jr. and Emilio Charles Jr. who were now wrestling as Los Talibanes ("the Taliban").

-The feud peaked with a six-man cage match where El Terrible defeated Bestia Salvaje, forcing him to be shaved bald as a result.
-By 2004, Shocker was a full-time babyface teaming with L.A.
+In 2003, he started a new version of Los Guapos with frequent tag team partner Máscara Mágica and El Terrible, feuding with original Guapos members Bestia Salvaje, Scorpio Jr. and Emilio Charles Jr., who were now wrestling as Los Talibanes ("The Taliban").
+The feud peaked in a six-man cage match where El Terrible defeated Bestia Salvaje, forcing him to be shaved bald as a result.
+By 2004, Shocker was a full-time babyface, teaming with L.A.
 Park and trading the CMLL World Tag Team Championship with Último Guerrero and Rey Bucanero.
 In June of that year, El Terrible broke away from Los Guapos and won the hair of Máscara Mágica.
-Terrible's replacement, Alan Stone hardly teamed with Shocker and Máscara Mágica afterward, and Los Guapos was effectively ended by the end of 2004.
-For most of the summer, he joined up with Perro Aguayo Jr. and Negro Casas in a feud against Pierroth Jr., Vampiro Canadiense and Tarzan Boy.
-The feud ended in a steel cage match where Perro Aguayo Jr. defeated Negro Casas for his hair.
-In 2005, he started out the year well winning the La Copa Junior, a trophy for second-generation wrestlers with a finals win over Dr. Wagner Jr.
+Terrible's replacement, Alan Stone, hardly teamed with Shocker and Máscara Mágica afterward, and Los Guapos was effectively ended by the end of 2004.
+For most of the summer, he joined Perro Aguayo Jr. and Negro Casas in a feud against Pierroth Jr., Vampiro Canadiense and Tarzan Boy, which ended in a steel cage match that saw Perro Aguayo Jr. defeat Casas for his hair.
+In 2005, Shocker won the La Copa Junior ("The Junior Cup"), a trophy for second-generation wrestlers, by defeating Dr Wagner Jr. in the finals.